 Healthcare professional information

-To make sure we provide the best and safest possible care for our patients, we want to improve the way we communicate with healthcare professionals (HCP) and GPs in London and build stronger links with our colleagues in primary care.
+To make sure we provide the best and safest possible care for our patients, we want to improve the way we communicate with GPs and healthcare professionals (HCP) in London and build stronger links with our colleagues in primary care.